porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 # Response

-This is a response to the article [Mormonism is a Cult](https://carm.org/mormonism/is-mormonism-a-cult/)
+This is a response to the article [Mormonism is a Cult](https://carm.org/mormonism/is-mormonism-a-cult/).
+The purpose of this article is to

 ## More that 1 God